 Some bruising and swelling is normal immediately after surgery and will gradually diminish over the first week after surgery.
 Children may feel some nausea or dizziness caused by the general anesthetic.
 All patients are monitored in our recovery room before being discharged to the care of a friend or family member who will drive them home.

 It is important that you are careful to monitor young children closely after ear surgery.
 They may be annoyed by the special bandages and try to pull them off, or may be simply curious about the results.
 Bandages and, later, a special headband, help ensure the best possible results and must remain in place as directed by your surgeon.
 Parents often arrange to have their school-age children remain home for at least a week after surgery.
 We recommend avoiding strenuous activity for 2 to 3 weeks.
-Keep in mind that it takes about 6 weeks to completely heal after ear surgery.
+Keep in mind that it usually takes about 6 weeks to completely heal after ear surgery, although patient experiences vary.